 From a technical point of view, launching a referral program is possible with many of the popular ecommerce platforms right out the box.
 Read more about the best referral software for ecommerce here.

-This summarizes our list of the 20 steps on your way to learning how to sell online.
+This summarizes our list of the 20 steps on your way to learning how to start an online business.
 Since this resource is quite lengthy, we've also prepared a quick in-the-nutshell checklist for you.
 Treat it as your reference file when you're going through the motions:

 - Choose the right ecommerce platform